Skip navigation

 Description

 The housing cooperative sector in Australia is made up of four types – common equity housing cooperatives, Aboriginal housing cooperatives, other rental housing coops and private equity housing cooperatives.
-Between them, they have over 8,000 units of housing.
+Between them, they have nearly 6,000 units of housing.

-The common equity housing coops make up about 35% of the sector.
-They are rental housing cooperatives where the ownership of the housing resides with a common equity company whose shareholders include member housing coops.
+The common equity housing coops make up nearly 50% of the housing.
+They are rental housing cooperatives where the ownership of the housing resides with a common equity company whose shareholders are member housing coops.
 These housing coops are generally funded through government programs for affordable housing and the housing may be purpose-built or be existing housing that is bought or transferred.
 The common equity company may hold title to the properties outright, or titles constrained with a government mortgage, or the property may be owned by the government and leased to the common equity company.

 The common equity companies lease houses or apartments to their member housing cooperatives who in turn rent them to their members.
 The common equity companies also provide services to the cooperatives such as maintenance management, governance support and training.
 Cooperatives provide the day-to-day management of the housing and to varying degrees, management of tenancies.
 The arrangements vary between states and depend on which program the housing was funded under.

-The Aboriginal housing cooperatives or community-controlled organizations make up 36% of the sector.
+The First Nations housing cooperatives or community-controlled organizations make up 11% of the sector.
 They were largely formed in the 1970s when most of the broader Aboriginal and Torres Strait Islander cooperative sector was also formed.

-Other rental housing cooperatives make up 17% of the sector.
+Other rental housing cooperatives make up 23% of the sector.
 These are largely urban and suburban and include a couple of student cooperatives.
 These coops vary in size from 400 houses to five.
-They operate individually as entities, and like the common equity rental cooperatives, are largely government funded.
+They operate individually as entities, and like the common equity rental cooperatives, are largely government-funded.

 In all the rental cooperatives, the housing belongs to either the cooperative, the common equity company or the government.
 The member does not have individual equity, and the cooperatives are non-distributing (non-profit).
 Many housing cooperative members who receive government benefits also receive rent assistance which is a form of subsidy from the federal government to rental housing providers (except government-owned public housing).

-Private equity housing cooperatives make up 12% of the sector.
-These cooperatives are often rural, with the first one formed in 1970.
+Private equity housing cooperatives make up 18% of the housing.
+These cooperatives are often rural, with the first one formed in 1888.
 The land is held in common and ownership is of the individual dwelling and a share of the common property, usually using either community title or strata title.
 Although fees may be paid for the costs associated with common property, rent is not paid to the cooperative.

 Financing